oVirt/ovirt-site/source/release/3.5/index.html.md

 ### Known Issues

-*   If you are using a Fedora 19 host, you require libvirt >= 1.0.1 to use cluster level 3.5.
+*   If you are using a Fedora 19 host, you would have to download libvirt >= 1.0.2-1, which is now a hard requirement.
 *   (pkg will be provided from ovirt repo, but if it not there, you can update from a Fedora 20 repo: : yum update --releasever=20 libvirt\\\* )
 *   If you cannot refresh an ISO file list after adding a host, see <https://bugzilla.redhat.com/show_bug.cgi?id=1114499> for a workaround.
 *   Upgrading from 3.5 alpha can fail due to the structure of a table being different in 3.5 alpha to that in 3.5 beta1 and later (https://bugzilla.redhat.com/1114967).